 COVID Secure Workplace risk assessment

-Review date: Every three months or where a significant change has occurred in the workplace or to any official advice.
+Review date: Where a significant change has occurred in the workplace or to any official advice.

 Covid-19 is a new illness that can affect your lungs and airways.
 It is caused by a virus called Coronavirus.
 Symptoms can be mild, moderate, severe or fatal.
 This Risk Assessment is designed specifically for dealing with the current Covid-19 situation in the workplace.